semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 As you can see, I defined 5 fields for the `character` type.

-- `id` (the document's ID) is simply a string.
+- `id` (the document's ID) is simply **a string**.
 - `house` refers to the house's name of the character (for example: "Stark", "Lannister", ...).
-As this field can be considered as a single entity, I set the `index` property to `not_analyzed`.
-This will result as the value of this field to be considered as a single term.
+As **this field can be considered as a single entity**, I set the `index` property to `not_analyzed`.
+This will result as **the value of this field to be considered as a single term**.
 You can learn more about `index` property here [https://www.elastic.co/guide/en/elasticsearch//reference/master/mapping-index.html](https://www.elastic.co/guide/en/elasticsearch//reference/master/mapping-index.html)
 - `gender` represents the gender of the character.
-The value would be either "male" or "female", so that it could be considered as a single term.
+The value would be either "male" or "female", so that it could be **considered as a single term**.
 That's why the `index` property is also set to `no_analyzed`.
 - `age` stores the age of the character.
 Its type is `integer`.
 - `biography` is the field we will talk the most when performing full-text search.
-The `term_vector` property describes which data this field's term_vector contains.
+The `term_vector` property describes **which data this field's term_vector contains**.
 The value
 `with_positions_offsets` is valuable when we want to use fast vector highlighter (I will talk about this in details in an other article).
-Also, `index` is set to `analyzed`, that means this string will go through analyzer (standard analyzer, as it is the default analyzer) to be converted into terms; then, when searching, the query string will go through the same analyzer.
+Also, `index` is set to `analyzed`, that means **this string will go through analyzer** (standard analyzer, as it is the default analyzer) to be converted into terms; then, **when searching, the query string will go through the same analyzer.**
 - `tags` is an array (arrays are Elasticsearch's datatype, and you should have a look to the difference between `Array` and `Nested` datatypes).

 So, let's perform this mapping: